emunozh/smum/docs/2-sm.rst

 3. Family size

-   The impact of family income by household size if of 1666.85 Pesos per additional family member.
+   The impact of family income by household size is an additional 1666.85 Pesos per additional family member.

 4. Age of head of household